SuperOfficeDocs/superoffice-docs/docs/email/mailgun/spf/set-up.md

 [!include[ALT](../includes/hosted-by-enom.md)]

-**How to create DNS records for Office 365 when you manage your DNS records:**
+**How to create DNS records for Microsoft 365 when you manage your DNS records:**

-You can follow the [general instructions from Microsoft for creating DNS records for Office 365][2].
+You can follow the [general instructions from Microsoft for creating DNS records for Microsoft 365][2].

 ## Open the domain settings for the Google domain